About Me Contact Us

 • Opening the oven door too early: This causes temperature fluctuations.
 Wait until at least 15 minutes have passed before checking.

-• Room Temperature: Store in an airtight container for up to 2 days
+• Room temperature: Keep in an airtight container for up to 2 days.

-• Refrigeration: Keep fresh for up to 1 week in a sealed container
+• Refrigerator: They stay fresh for up to a week when sealed properly.

 Healthy apple muffin cut open showing apple chunks inside